pedroelbanquero/nos-carmichael-spell/README.md

 When the primes are weak (with small period) you have a lot more probabilities than in factorization to decrypt the message.

 To me seems clear you don't have the same probabilities.
 And are linked to different things, the error was than carmichael always is calculated with p or 1 -1 and no with the real period in decimal expansion.
-Because many primes have strong period like reptend primes, and others no. W"ho generate more or less posibilities , liki the opposite case when the factors are small in order to N like 2049 you can observe is more easy find a numnber who factorize than decrypt a message.
+Because many primes have strong period like reptend primes, and others no. Who generate more or less posibilities , liki the opposite case when the factors are small in order to N like 2049 you can observe is more easy find a numnber who factorize than decrypt a message.

 *Libs.Events> rsigma 2049